ComponentKitchen/bulk-properties/README.md

 });
 ```

-`createElement`/`createElementNS` currently accept an second argument with options, currently just the standard (but not universally supported) `is` option.
-There are several ways the existing options parameter could be reconciled with the suggestion above, but it's not worth hashing that out at this point.
+Note: `createElement`/`createElementNS` currently accept an second argument with options, currently just the standard (but not universally supported) `is` option.
+There are likely several ways the existing options parameter could be reconciled with the suggestion above.